FlaxEngine/FlaxDocs/manual/scripting/tutorials/custom-window.md

 ### 2. Create a new script

-Navigate to `Source/Editor` directory and create new `MyWindow` script.
+Navigate to `Source/<module_name>` directory and create new `MyWindow` script.
+Alternatively, you can use an additional editor-only scripts module as shown in tutorial [here](add-scripts-module.md).

 ![Tutorial](media/custom-window-tutorial-1.jpg)